Skip to main content

 Active LeetCode profile · solved across 14 of 16 study plans · [Profile link]

 In every case, the link must work and the profile must back up the claim.
-Recruiters do click — and a dead link or an exaggerated claim costs you the screen.
+Recruiters do click, and a dead link or an exaggerated claim costs you the screen.
+This is the FAANG-screen filter in miniature: one checkable number, or nothing.

 When LeetCode does NOT belong on the resume